stefanes/tibber-graph/OPTIONS.md

 **Option:** `label_max` | **Type:** Boolean | **Default:** `true`

 Show maximum price label on the graph.
+The maximum is determined from the displayed price data.

 ### Label Minimum Price

 **Option:** `label_min` | **Type:** Boolean | **Default:** `true`

 Show minimum price label on the graph.
+The minimum is determined from the displayed price data.

 ### Label Min/Max Show Price